SelfWealth review: Cheap, fixed-fee share trading

 Funds held by ANZ

-All client funds are held in Australia and New Zealand Banking Group (ANZ bank) accounts.
+All client funds are held in ANZ bank accounts.
 This means when you sign up for a trading account with SelfWealth, you'll also automatically receive a cash account with ANZ to settle your trades through.
 That means in the event of insolvency on the part of SelfWealth, your funds will be safe as they are part of a closed trust at ANZ.

 CHESS sponsored shares

 Australian CHESS sponsored shares are those that are registered with a share broker like SelfWealth.
 They're allocated a Holder Identification Number (HIN) by the broker.
 On the other hand, Issuer Sponsored Shares are managed by the issuer of those shares via the issuer's share registry.
 All Australian shares bought through SelfWealth are CHESS sponsored, and are executed and settled by OpenMarkets.
 Shares are legally and beneficially owned by the investor and not held under custody.

 No minimum account balance or SelfWealth trade volume requirements